Opinion

 AI Sycophancy Bias Is a Business Feature

-LLM sycophancy is not a bug.
+Sycophancy bias in LLMs is not a bug.
 It is a mathematical inevitability of RLHF and a commercial feature that big tech has no incentive to fix.
 This is why LLM-as-Judge is structurally impossible.

 Why Coding Agents Work and Why They Break